ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 }
 ```

-The method receives a `NgxsSimpleChanges` object that contins the current and previous property values as well as a flag to tell you if this is the first change.
+The method receives a `NgxsSimpleChanges` object that contains the current and previous property values as well as a flag to tell you if this is the first change.

 ```ts
 export class NgxsSimpleChange<T = any> {